TheArchmage87/CookieClicker/README.md

 # CookieClicker
-Do you need a explanation
+Do you need an explanation
+Here is the <a href="https://thearchmage87.github.io/CookieClicker/">GitHub Page.</a>